csesoc/learn/README.md

 ## Getting Started
 > For detailed instructions, see [here](https://github.com/csesoc/learning-platform/wiki/Getting-started).

-In a nutshell:

 1. Clone this repo
-2. `yarn install` to install all dependencies
+2. `npm install` to install all dependencies
-3. `yarn dev` to start the local server
+3. `npm run dev` to start the local server

 ## Vision ⚡️